Efficiency in Lung Transplant Allocation Strategies: Comparison of Allocation Strategies

 Given the defined health states, allocation strategies can be formulated as priority rankings of all combinations of waiting time and health state.
-Here we compare our proposed allocation strategy with the LAS and two refined LAS-type methods.
-First, the LAS currently used by the UNOS is $\textrm{LAS}=100\cdot(\textrm{PTAUC}-2\cdot\textrm{WLAUC}+730)/1095$, where WLAUC is the estimated waiting list life expectancy during an additional year and PTAUC is the estimated post-transplant life expectancy during the first year, given the patient's current waiting time and state $(S_{wl},S_{\mu})$.
+Here we compare our proposed allocation strategy with the LAS and the refined LAS-type method.
+First, the LAS currently used by the UNOS is $\textrm{LAS}=100\cdot(\textrm{PTAUC}-2\cdot\textrm{WLAUC}+730)/1095$, where WLAUC is the estimated in-waiting-list life expectancy during an additional year and PTAUC is the estimated post-transplant life expectancy during the first year, given the patient's current waiting time and state $(S_{wl},S_{\mu})$.
 Patients with higher LAS have more priorities of transplantation.
 Specifically, the two life expectancy measures are calculate as follows:

-where $\bar{F}_{wl}(t)$ is the waiting list survival function at time $t$ (treating current waiting time as time $0$), and $\bar{F}_{tx}(t)$ is the post-transplant survival function at time $t$ (treating time at transplant as time $0$).
+where $\bar{F}_{wl}(t)$ is the in-waiting-list survival function at time $t$ (treating current waiting time as time $0$), and $\bar{F}_{tx}(t)$ is the post-transplant survival function at time $t$ (treating time at transplant as time $0$).

-It is observed from the data that patients' waiting list and post-transplant life are usually much longer than one year.
+It is observed from the data that patients' in-waiting-list and post-transplant life are usually much longer than one year.
 Studies showed the emphasis on one-year survival by the LAS might have led to worse long-term survival.
 See for example, \cite{Maxwell:2014kf}, for detailed statistics.
-Moreover, it is implicitly assumed in the LAS calculation that the waiting list survival functional $\bar{F}_{wl}(t)$ is invariant to the patient's current waiting time, which may not be case.
+Moreover, it is implicitly assumed in the LAS calculation that the in-waiting-list survival functional $\bar{F}_{wl}(t)$ is invariant to the patient's current waiting time, which may not be case.
 Here we also calculate a refined LAS without the one-year constraint on the life expectancy measures and without assuming the invariance to current waiting time.
 Due to heavy censoring of organ recipients with post-transplant residual life longer than five years, in the refined LAS we calculated the median of the covariate-specific post-transplant survival, as it is less sensitive to missing values comparing to the mean, as the post-transplant life measure.